joeyallen761/joeyallen761.github.io/_projects/project5.md

   <div class="img-with-caption-wide">
     <img src="../images/Projects/WolfMonitoring/wolf_ROM.png" alt="Range of Motion Plots for each leg of injured wolf"/>
-    <em>Calculating the range of motion for all joints on each leg shows us clearly that the front left leg is an outlier, with highly limited range of motion, indicating an injury.</em>
+    <em>Calculating the range of motion for all joints on each leg shows us clearly that the front left leg is an outlier, with highly limited range of motion, indicating an injury.
+The back left leg has the largest range of motion, likely to make up for the injured front left leg.
+This additional motion is taxing over time, and can put the animal at risk for further injury.</em>
   </div>

   <h2>Why This Matters</h2>